flekschas/jupyter-scatter/API.md

 <h3><a name="scatter.background" href="#scatter.background">#</a> scatter.<b>background</b>(<i>color=Undefined</i>, <i>image=Undefined</i>)</h3>

-Gets or sets a background color or image.
+Get or set a background color or image.

 **Arguments:**
 - `color` is a string representing a color compatible with Matplotlib
-- `image` is either a URL string pointing to an array-like or PIL image understood by [Matplotlib's imshow() method](https://matplotlib.org/3.5.0/api/_as_gen/matplotlib.pyplot.imshow.html)
+- `image` is either a URL string pointing to an image or a PIL image understood by [Matplotlib's imshow() method](https://matplotlib.org/3.5.0/api/_as_gen/matplotlib.pyplot.imshow.html)

 **Returns:** either the background properties when all arguments are `Undefined` or `self`.